Hulme Hippodrome: 1988 – dark for 15 years

 It seems from the material above that the Hulme Hippodrome main auditorium and the adjacent Floral Hall function rooms had all been 'dark' for 15 years, from sometime after March 1988 to August 2003.
 The metal cladding was still fitted to the Hipp at this stage, and reportedly it was possible for some children to climb into the Hipp through upper windows using the void space (gap) found between the brick wall and the metal outer skin held away from the wall by supports, used here as handholds.

 1990s – Dark and missing out on regeneration

 Manchester is a significant case study for urban regeneration area-based programmes.
 Starting with the City Challenge programme for Hulme in 1992, the city has undergone extensive regeneration (USA: urban renewal) initiatives over the years, with various stakeholders, including local and central government, private investors, and community organisations working in a contested area to co-produce a plan for a revitalised city and then transform it into a vibrant and sustainable urban centre.

-Perhaps an overlooked feature in these lessons is how the Hipp was at the centre right at the start – about 120 metres south of the Hulme Crescents – yet missed out on all the benefits.